tensorflow/minigo/RESULTS.md

     overall search -- is this broadening important to the discovery of new moves by the policy network, and thus the improvement of the network overall?
 Who knows? :)
-2. Ambiguity around the transformation of the MCTS output, pi.
+2. Ambiguity around the training target - should we be trying to predict the MCTS visit distribution pi, or the one-hot representation of the final move picked?
+  What about in the early game when softpick didn't necessarily pick the move with the most visits?
 3. Too few filters (128 vs 256).